Bombs sent to Trump critics Biden, De Niro as U.S. manhunt intensifies

 Trump and other Republicans have likened Democrats to an “angry mob,” citing protests at the confirmation hearing of U.S. Supreme Court Justice Brett Kavanaugh.

-The bombs discovered on Wednesday were similar to ones sent to Biden and de Niro, a federal official told Reuters.
+The pipe bombs discovered on Wednesday were similar to the ones sent to Biden and De Niro, a federal official told Reuters.
+Authorities described the devices as crude while security experts said their goal may have been to create fear rather than to kill.

 The FBI said on Thursday one of the two packages sent to Biden - who once said he would have fought Trump if they were in high school - was discovered at a mail facility in his home state of Delaware and the second at another location.